mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 - Python 3.8 added the "walrus" operator `:=` that enables results of expressions to be used
 - It's recommended reading the [Exceptional Cases](https://www.python.org/dev/peps/pep-0572/#exceptional-cases) for better understanding of where to (and to not) use the `:=` operator.
-- Python 3.8 added Positional-Only function definitions using the `/` delimeter
+- Python 3.8 added Positional-Only function definitions using the `/` delimiter
+- Defining functions with Positional-Only arguments will require a trailing `/` in the definition.
+E.g., `def adder(n, m, /): return 0`
 - There are changes in the standard lib to communicate.
 It's not clear how locked down or backward compatible the interfaces were changes.
 Here's a random example of the function signature of [functools.partial](https://docs.python.org/3.8/library/functools.html#functools.partial) being updated to use `/`.
+- Positional-Only arguments should improve consistency of API calls across Python runtimes (e.g., cpython and pypi)
+- The Positional-Only PEP-570 outlines improvements in performance, however, I wasn't able to find any performance studies on this topic.
 - Migrating to 3.8 might involve potentially breaking API changes based on the usage of `/` in the Python 3.8 standard lib
 - For core library authors of libs on pypi, I would recommend  using the crude approximation (described above) of approximately 2 years away from being able to adopt the new 3.8 features
 - For `mypy` users, you might want to make sure you investigate the supported versions of Python 3.8 ([More Details](https://github.com/python/mypy/issues/6545) on the compatiblity matrix)